Qarik-Group/concourse-tutorial/README.md

 ### 07 - Trigger jobs with `fly`

-There are four ways for a job to be triggered:
+There are three ways for a job to be triggered:

 * Clicking the `+` button on the web UI of a job (as we did in previous sections)
 * Input resource triggering a job (see section 8 below)